Scheduling with Probabilistic Per-Packet Real-Time Guarantee for URLLC

 \subsection{Overview}

 For single-channel wireless networks with implicit deadlines (i.e., packet delivery deadlines being equal to inter-packet-generation intervals), Chen et al$.$ \cite{Zhang:pktRT} have shown that an earliest-deadline-first (EDF) scheduling algorithm is optimal for ensuring probabilistic per-packet real-time guarantee.
-However, just as how EDF scheduling is not optimal in multi-processor systems, EDF-based scheduling is not expected to perform well in multi-channel networks since it cannot support proportionate progress as in fluid models \cite{cho2006}.
-For high-performance URLLC scheduling with Probabilistic Per-packet Real-time Communications (PPRC) guarantee in multi-channel 5G-and-beyond networks, therefore, } we turn to optimal multi-processor scheduling for inspiration.
+However, just as how EDF scheduling is not optimal in multi-processor systems, EDF-based scheduling is not expected to perform well in multi-channel networks since it cannot support proportionate progress as in fluid models \cite{cho2006}. \ifthenelse{\boolean{short}} {Therefore, } { For high-performance URLLC scheduling with Probabilistic Per-packet Real-time Communications (PPRC) guarantee in multi-channel 5G-and-beyond networks, therefore, } we turn to optimal multi-processor scheduling for inspiration.
 In particular, we develop our algorithm based on the idea of deadline partitioning (DP) \cite{cho2006}\cite{levin2010}.
-In traditional real-time systems, DP is the technique of partitioning time into slices, demarcated by the deadlines of all the jobs in the system.
-Within each slice, all the jobs are allocated a workload for the time slice, and these workloads share the same deadline. } Then, the DP-fair \cite{levin2010} scheduling algorithm allocates a workload to a job in proportion to the work density of the job (i.e., the work to be completed divided by the allowable time to complete the work).
+In traditional real-time systems, DP is the technique of \emph{partitioning time into slices}, demarcated by the deadlines of all the jobs in the system.
+Within each slice, all the jobs are allocated a \emph{workload} for the time slice, and these workloads share the same deadline.
+Then, the DP-fair \cite{levin2010} scheduling algorithm allocates a workload to a job in proportion to the \emph{work density} of the job (i.e., the work to be completed divided by the allowable time to complete the work).
 Therefore, DP-fair ensures proportionate progress in all the jobs and is optimal for computational job scheduling in multi-processor systems. \ifthenelse{\boolean{short}} {} { Compared with other optimal multi-processor scheduling algorithms such as P-Fair \cite{P-Fair96}, DP-fair allows more freedom in scheduling jobs within a deadline partition.
 This is because, at each time slot, only the jobs whose local work density is 1 have to be executed and, for the jobs whose work density is less than 1, there is freedom in choosing which one to execute in terms of satisfying the deadline constraints.
 Such freedom can enable optimizations such as minimizing delay jitter which is an interesting topic for future studies. }